Chandler/lightroom_preview_exporter/README.md

 writing: photos/DSC_2232.JPG
 ...

-If you don't have a catalog or don't care about restoring the original filenames, you can use the extract_image.py script directly on individal preview files.
+If you don't have a catalog file or don't care about restoring the original filenames, you can use the extract_image.py script directly on individal preview files.

 ./extract_image.py path/to/single/preview.lrprev output